Helping the sector thrive

 We have funded eight networks to support communities of practice to pool resources and expertise around particular heritage areas.
 The networks will open up heritage topics to a wider range of people, bringing new understanding and increased relevance.

-Learning from their experiences will be made available to the sector.
+Discoveries and learnings from these projects will be made available to the sector as they develop.